LongxingTan/open-retrievals/examples/README.md

 - add query_instruction
   - "Given a query and a relevant document, retrieve the document that are pertinent to the query\nQuery: "
 - use the appropriate pooling_method
-  - last
+  - `last`
-- maybe reduce the batch_size due to large model size
+- maybe we need to reduce the batch_size due to large model size
-- set use_lora to True if you want to use lora
+- set `use_lora` to True if you want to use lora

 ```shell
 MODEL_NAME="intfloat/e5-mistral-7b-instruct"